-Alec Ash has remarked that sexual description is best avoided in writing altogether since it’s so hard to pull off, and we see much evidence for this position.
+Alec Ash has remarked that sexual description is best avoided in writing altogether since it’s so hard to pull off, and we see much evidence for this position here.
 But I disagree.
-Erotic language can be effective; it just needs to be done with a certain relish.
+Erotic language can be effective; it just needs to be done with relish.
 The problem is that Hecht, like Olden, doesn’t seem all that interested in sex.
-The sex scenes appear with more frequency than in Olden’s book, but they are brief and token-like, and gotten out of the way quickly (compare Amber’s exercise routine that goes on in loving detail for three pages).
-Hecht’s characters claim to be interested in sex and are often in pursuit of it, but most of the time fail to find it or are disappointed when they do find it.
-Perhaps as a white male in China he’s conflicted about appearing to be a predator.
-The one character who clearly fits the predator profile, the American Marco (tiger—get it?), Hecht punishes by reducing the Chinese woman he married in order to facilitate his business prospects on the Mainland, to a brain-dead coma from a car accident.
+The sex scenes appear with more frequency than in Shanghai Cocktales, but they are brief and token-like and gotten out of the way (compare Amber’s exercise routine that goes on in loving detail for three pages).
+Hecht’s characters claim to be horny and are often in pursuit of sex but most of the time fail to find it or are disappointed when they do find it.
+Perhaps as a White male in China he’s conflicted about appearing to be a predator.
+The one character who clearly fits the predator profile, the American Marco (whose Chinese zodiac animal is the tiger—get it?), Hecht punishes by reducing the Chinese woman he married to a brain-dead coma from a car accident.

-Recently I was reading Susan Choi’s My Education (about a lesbian relationship between a US university professor and a student) and was thinking, why can’t a novelist of this caliber write a book set in contemporary China?
-Susan Barker may fit the bill.
-But let’s give her the critical rundown first, because I need to clarify why her novel The Incarnations (Touchstone, 2014) merits inclusion in this essay.
-I don’t know if she read Jonathan Tel’s short story collection set in China, The Beijing of Possibilities (Penguin, 2009), but the time-slip conceit of Tel’s story “The Unofficial History of the Embroidered Couch” may have provided the initial inspiration for her novel.
-In that story, a dating service mysteriously enables a man in contemporary Beijing to communicate with a Ming Dynasty princess by cellphone text message.
-In The Incarnations, a reincarnated spirit with many former lives going back to previous eras in Chinese history haunts and harasses a taxi driver in today’s Beijing, slipping frighteningly elaborate letters to him under his window visor, with tragic consequences.
+Recently I was reading Susan Choi’s My Education (about a lesbian relationship between a U.S. university professor and a student) and was thinking, why can’t a novelist of this caliber write a book set in today’s China?
+Susan Barker potentially fits the bill.
+Let’s give her the critical rundown first, because I need to clarify why her novel The Incarnations (Touchstone, 2014) merits inclusion in this essay.
+I don’t know if she read Jonathan Tel’s short story collection set in China, The Beijing of Possibilities (Penguin, 2009), but the time-slip conceit of Tel’s story, “The unofficial history of the embroidered couch,” may have provided the initial idea for her novel.
+In that story, a dating service mysteriously enables a man in Beijing to communicate with a Ming Dynasty princess by cellphone text message.
+In Barker’s story, a reincarnated spirit with many former lives going back to previous eras in Chinese history similarly haunts and harasses a taxi driver in Beijing, slipping frighteningly elaborate letters to him under his window visor, with tragic consequences.
 I’m generally not taken with magical realism in fiction; I prefer reality.
-What kept me reading Barker’s lengthy novel was the most important thing of all in any kind of writing, it’s well written.
+But if a book is well written enough, I don’t care what it’s about; I’ll keep reading.

-Barker has the poet’s fondness for the unforgettable detail.
-Sometimes the invention is quite beautiful:
+Barker’s novel gets off to a good start.
+She has the poet’s fondness for the unforgettable detail.
+At times the invention is quite striking:

-At other times, there are detail deluges, in particular the tendency, quite fashionable in fiction nowadays, to treat noun phrases as independent sentences, turning paragraphs into lists.
-Done judiciously, this is not a problem; too frequently, and it risks becoming a mannerism:
+At other times, the details pile up in deluges, particularly the tendency, quite fashionable in fiction nowadays, to treat noun phrases as independent sentences and turning paragraphs into lists.
+Done judiciously, this is not a problem; too frequently, it risks becoming a mannerism:

 There is no one at your bedroom window now, because the three of you are sleeping.
 Echo in her bed in the corner.
 You and your wife in the larger bed.
 Cages of ribs rising and falling, as lungs inflate and deflate.
 Eyelids palpitating with the stimuli of dreams.
 Three separate minds processing the day’s events.
 Three warm-blooded mammalian bodies at rest, regenerating cell by cell.
 Snoring as you breathe into the dark.

-But on the whole the style is assured and non-distracting, allowing Barker’s real interest to surface: her tempestuous, brutal sexuality, an obsession enlivening the book’s texture and permeating every chapter of the novel in some form or another.
-In contrast to the previous three books reviewed, the question here is not whether sex should be written about; it’s how can any book that presumes to call itself literature not be saturated with sex.
-Barker’s sexual interests tend to the viscerally violent, usually involving injury and blood, as in this example of a Tang-Dynasty encounter with a eunuch:
+For the most part the style is assured and non-distracting, allowing Barker’s real interest to surface: her tempestuous, violent sexuality, an obsession enlivening the book’s texture and permeating every chapter of the novel in some form or another.
+In contrast to the previous three books reviewed, the question here is not whether sex should be written about, but rather how can any book presuming to call itself literature not be saturated with sex.
+Barker’s sexual interests tend toward the viscerally violent, usually involving injury and blood, as in this example of a Tang-Dynasty encounter with a eunuch:

 To sleep with a eunuch is to be stripped and leered at as the eunuch keeps on his robes.
 To sleep with a eunuch is to become a scratching post for a neutered cat, to be stabbed with your own rhinestone-studded hairpins and strangled with your own beads.
 To sleep with a eunuch is to be bitten and grinned at with blood-stained teeth.
 To see the eunuch’s pale whey face light up as he penetrates you with a balled-up fist, punching its way inside.
 I clamp down hard on my tongue.
 My shadow writhes on the wall of the bedchamber, but I won’t give him the satisfaction of tears or a cry of pain.

-And then there’s the Ming Dynasty emperor who subjects his concubines to a ritual so horrific I had trouble reading it (and I’m not easy to faze).
-In fact, I think my memory repressed it, or couldn’t process it at the time and I don’t want to check again, but it involves something like opening up their chests and fucking the cavity inside, then sewing them back up to heal until the ritual is next repeated.
-When the story returns to present Beijing, the sex is considerably toned down, less graphic and perverted, hinted at or touched on in memories, such as the incestuous encounters between taxi driver Wang and his mother and later his stepmother.
-The few explicit scenes consist of furtive activity between Wang and a gay hairdresser he meets during a stay in a mental institution, and a few depictions of Wang in bed with his wife.
+Then there’s the Ming Dynasty emperor who subjects his concubines to a ritual so horrific I had trouble reading it (and I’m not easy to faze).
+In fact, I think my memory may have repressed it, or couldn’t process it at the time, but it involves something like opening up their chests and fucking the cavity inside, then sewing them back up to heal until the ritual is repeated.
+When the story returns to present-day Beijing, the sex is considerably toned down, less graphic and perverted, hinted at or touched on in memories, such as the incestuous encounters between taxi driver Wang and his mother and later his stepmother.
+Here the few explicit scenes consist of furtive activity between Wang and a gay hairdresser he meets during a stay in a mental institution, and a few depictions of Wang in bed with his wife.

 It’s significant that the sex is muted in the contemporary China chapters.
 The further the novel goes back in time—Ming Dynasty, Yuan Dynasty, Tang Dynasty—the more we enter the realm of the fairytale.
-There is a long tradition in fairytale writing (the classic Grimm brothers era, not the present Anglo-American pabulum variety) of violence and other disturbing activities such as baking children into cookies or snipping off their fingers.
+There is a long tradition in fairytale writing (the classic Brothers Grimm era, not our present Anglo-American pabulum variety) of violence and other disturbing activities such as baking children into cookies or snipping off their fingers.
 Fairytale authors can get away with this precisely because they are fairytales, safely removed in time and space from familiar reality.
 This seems to be Barker’s strategy.
-She knew too much graphic sex set in contemporary China would be controversial—and for an English audience, traumatizing perhaps —but the same set in pseudo-mythic historical eras would be perfectly safe.
-I would even venture that Barker did not set out to write a historical novel and then spice it up with a bit of exotic sex.
-It’s the other way around.
-The only thing she wanted to write about was sex—of the most shocking, appalling kind—and the only way to do this was to expand the contemporary story back into the distant past.
+She knew that too much graphic sex set in today’s China would be controversial—and for an English audience, likely traumatizing—but the same set in pseudo-mythic historical eras would be perfectly safe.
+I would even venture that Barker did not set out to write a historical novel and then spice it up with exotic sex.
+It’s the other way around: the only thing she wanted to write about was sex—of the most shocking, appalling kind—and the only way to do this was to expand the contemporary story back into the distant past.

-There are other reasons why Barker as a Western author can get away with writing about sex in China.
+Barker can get away with writing about sex in China for other reasons.
 For one, she’s female, and for another, all the sex takes place among Chinese, never with foreigners.
-In fact the safest—and politically correct—way for a foreigner to write about anything Chinese is to write only about the Chinese.
+The safest—and politically correct—way for a foreigner to write about anything Chinese is to write only about the Chinese.
 This was Tel’s approach in The Beijing of Possibilities, whose stories all have a fairytale feel though they’re set in the present.
-It’s also the approach of nonfiction chroniclers of China such as Peter Hessler and Evan Osnos, who stay rigorously in the background lest they be implicated in postcolonial bias or agitation.
-Foreign white males appear twice in Barker’s novel, and the vile terms in which they are portrayed is illuminating indeed.
+It’s also the approach of nonfiction chroniclers of China such as Peter Hessler and Evan Osnos, who stay rigorously in the background lest they be implicated in their postcolonial bias.
+Foreign White males appear twice in Barker’s novel, and the vile terms in which they are portrayed is illuminating indeed.
 First is a brief mention of your typical middle-aged Caucasian creep who gets in Wang’s taxi with a young Chinese woman:

-There is no writing worthy of the name without conflict, and The Incarnations certainly has its share of it, much of it terrible, unlike the bland and timid forays into storytelling of the other three books reviewed above.
+There is no writing worthy of the name without conflict, and The Incarnations has its share of it, much of it terrible, unlike the bland and timid forays into storytelling of the three other books reviewed above.
 Yet the bulk of the conflict in Barker’s novel, as we have noted, is confined to safe Chinese-on-Chinese territory.
-The real challenge for expat writers is to thrust us right into the midst of conflict in the here and now.
-The foreign experience in China cannot and should not be conceptualized independently of conflict; there is no better occasion for powerful writing than the crucible of China.
+The real challenge for expat writers is to thrust us right into the midst of the action, in the here and now.
+The foreign experience in China cannot and should not be treated independently of the encounter with the Chinese, with all the raw conflict and friction this entails.